chengstark/ProtoPMed-EEG/README.md

+## Description
-This code package implements ProtoPMed-EEG from the paper "Improving Clinician Performance in Classification of EEG Patterns on the Ictal-Interictal-Injury Continuum using Interpretable Machine Learning" by Alina Jade Barnett* (Duke University), Zhicheng Guo* (Duke University), Jin Jing* (Harvard University), Wendong Ge (Harvard University), Brandon Westover (Harvard University), and Cynthia Rudin (Duke University) (* denotes equal contribution).
+This code package implements ProtoPMed-EEG from the paper "[Improving Clinician Performance in Classification of EEG Patterns on the Ictal-Interictal-Injury Continuum using Interpretable Machine Learning](https://ai.nejm.org/doi/full/10.1056/AIoa2300331)" by
+Alina Jade Barnett* (Duke University), Zhicheng Guo* (Duke University), Jin Jing* (Harvard University), Wendong Ge (Harvard University), Brandon Westover (Harvard University), and Cynthia Rudin (Duke University) (* denotes equal contribution).

 This code package was **SOLELY** developed by the authors at Duke University and Harvard University.

 ## Clinician Accuracy Improvement
 EEG pattern classification performance of the users with and without AI.
 All users performed significantly better (p<0.05) while provided with AI assistance.